Colour grading

 Advanced

-It is distinct from colour correction, which fixes inaccuracies, while grading focuses on creative direction.
-Advanced workflows also consider HDR grading, calibration across multiple monitors, and matching footage shot on different cameras.
+It differs from colour correction, which focuses on fixing inaccuracies, while grading shapes creative direction.
+Professional workflows may also involve HDR grading, calibration across multiple monitors, and matching footage shot on different cameras.

 Metrics